ltriant/atari2600/README.md

 # TODO

+This is still in progress.
+It can play games, but it's still got problems.

 1. ~~Docs~~ ([this](https://problemkaputt.de/2k6specs.htm) is great)
 2. ~~6507 CPU~~ (rip out the interrupts from my 6502)
 3. ~~Basic memory map~~ (13-bit address bus, RAM, and cartridge ROM)